DevDay2019-AxonActive/DevDay2019-DevOps/Deploy-to-k8s.md

 ## 1. Create server
 We will create a new postgres server with this command.

-`az postgres server create --resource-group myDevResource --name mydevdaydb  --location southeastasia --admin-user devdayadmin --admin-password Devd@y-2@19 --sku-name B_Gen5_1 --version 9.6`
+`az postgres server create --resource-group myDevResource --name [serverName]  --location southeastasia --admin-user devdayadmin --admin-password Devd@y-2@19 --sku-name B_Gen5_1 --version 9.6`
 > See this link for more information about [Pricing tiers](https://docs.microsoft.com/en-us/azure/postgresql/concepts-pricing-tiers)

 ## 2. Config file rule allow IP connect